 Confidential and Private

-While keeping family matters under wraps, a settlement deed does not expose them in court.
+While keeping family matters under wraps, a deed does not expose them in court.

 Simple and Flexible